Can quantum optimisation algorithms improve efficiencies/provide optimal routes for public transport and fleet operators?

 Why might this be relevant?

-The project explores the use of quantum computing for large-scale transport models, which directly addresses the question.
+The project explores quantum computing for large-scale transport models, aligning with the question on improving efficiencies for public transport.

 Quantum-Enhanced Sustainable Transportation (QuEST) is a feasibility study that aims to explore how quantum technologies can enhance transport infrastructure utilisation, particularly in the areas of logistics and traffi...